 19. Pozole – Well-Known Mexican Dish

 Pozole is a traditional soup recipe that has existed since pre-Hispanic times.
 It was initially used in Mexican ritual sacrifices.
-Today, it has become a popular and tempting Mexican food and appears on high-end restaurant menus, but you cannot buy it in street vending shops.
+Today, it has become a popular and tempting Mexican food and appears on high-end restaurant menus, but you cannot buy it in street food vendors.

 There are different versions of pozole that you can try, like chicken, pork, or vegetable.
 Moreover, the recipe is a harmonious combination of hominy corn, spices, and herbs.
 It becomes richer when stewed overnight, so do not miss it.